gregrickaby/nextjs-starter/README.md

 - Global config file
 - Global `<Layout>` component
 - SEO at the page level
-- Data fetching via SWR
+- SSG page demo
+- ISG page demo
 - Can easily be made into a PWA
 - Ready for hosting at Vercel